 So, the network latency will be 2.2 seconds (= 1 + 1.2).

 Bandwidth shows the capacity of the pipe (communication channel).
-It indicates the maximum water passes through the pipe.
-In performance testing term the maximum amount of data that can be transferred per unit of time through a communication channel is called channel’s bandwidth.
-Let’s say an ISDN having 64Kbps of bandwidth and we can increase it by adding one more 64Kbps channel, so total bandwidth will be 128Kbps, so maximum 128Kbps data can be transferred through ISDN channel.
+It indicates the maximum water that passes through the pipe.
+In performance testing terms the maximum amount of data that can be transferred per unit of time through a communication channel is called the channel’s bandwidth.
+Let’s say an ISDN has 64Kbps of bandwidth and we can increase it by adding one more 64Kbps channel, so the total bandwidth will be 128Kbps, so maximum 128Kbps data can be transferred through the ISDN channel.

 Remember: Data Throughput can never be more than Network Bandwidth.

-Response time is the amount of time from the moment that a user sends a request until the time that the application indicates that the request has completed and reaches back to the user.
-In the Latency example, Response time will be 4 seconds.
+Response time is the amount of time from the moment that a user sends a request until the time that the application indicates that the request has been completed and reached back to the user.
+In the Latency example, the Response time will be 4 seconds.
 For more information on response time refer to the link.